doubleashish/piracy.100xdevs/README.md

 Again, these technologies are public and should be used with due diligence.

 PS: It is practically not possible because one has to analyse >200k frames, and tesseract.js would cause issues as well while performing OCR.

+DM me on @aashishkodes on twitter if any issue arises.